Hashim-Atiq/simpleCalculator-MAUI/README.md

 2. Open the solution file (CalculatorApp.sln) in Visual Studio.

 3. Select the desired target platform (Android, iOS, or Windows) and run the app from your IDE.
-For this project we used Android Platform for this project.

-4. Install the android device to run the application.
-For this project we used Pixel 5 - API 33.

-5. Build and Run the project.
+4. Build and Run the project.

 ## Features
 The calculator app includes the following features: